-Figure 3.
-Upper panels: contours for gas isodensity levels computed on a plane which is located half-way between different cluster pairs and orthogonal to the bridge direction.
-Different panels refer to the bridges connecting clusters A and C (left), B and C (centre) and B and D (right).
-The logarithmic colour scale (in units of the mean density) is also reported.
-The side length of the displayed regions corresponds to 30 Mpc.
-Lower panels: the same but for gas (mass-weighted) temperature (in units of $10^5$ K).
-For reference, the dashed lines show the gas isodensity contour level corresponding to unity, already displayed in the upper panels. alized structures and spanning the whole region.
-Along these structures we find that the gas temperature, the 3D density and the projected density are typically much lower than $10^7$ K, $10^{-28}$ g cm-3 and $10^{-3}$ g cm-2, respectively.
-As discussed in detail by Colberg et al. (2005) who analyzed a set of 228 fi laments identified in a high-resolution N-body simulation for a ACDM cosmology, it is not easy to define a shape for this kind of structures.
-They found that roughly half of the filaments are either warped or lie off the line connecting two galaxy clusters.
-This is confirmed also in our simulation.
-In the left column of Fig. 1 the paths along which we measure some of the properties of the filamentary structures, namely the bridge connecting the clusters A, B and D, and the bridge connecting the clusters A, C and B, are indicated by lines.
+B, are indicated by lines.
 The paths are found iteratively.
-Firstly, we define a straight line connecting the cluster pairs; then, we cut a slice perpendicular to this line and find the maximum of the gas density on the slice.
+First, we define a straight line connecting the cluster pairs; then, we cut a slice perpendicular to this line and find the maximum of the gas density on the slice.
 We repeat the same procedure iteratively, by cutting other slices in between the newly defined connecting points.
 The search for new points stops when the positions of the gas density maxima in two consecutive slices converge within the resolution limit.
-The path lines appear to be not perfectly aligned along the clustercluster axis, with the exception of the path between clusters B and D, the closest pair, which has a straight structure.
-In general, by analyzing the several bridges present in the simulation it seems that a typical coherence length for the direction of these structures is about $\sim 5$ Mpc, but it can reach even higher values, as shown in the example in Fig. 2, where we present a tomography of the 40 Mpc wide region between haloes A and B, made by using 100 equidistant slices.
-From the plots it is clear that the fi lament departs from halo A in the lower left corner.
-At distances larger than 10 Mpc the elongated structure starts to bend in the direction of halo B. Then, it stays approximately parallel to the axis joining the two haloes for more than 25 Mpc, before it merges with cluster B. In different panels of the tomography it is evident that the fi lament represents a junction of several sheets present in the cosmic web.
-Although the position of the structures changes along the fi lament, the tomography clearly shows that the basic properties of the fi lament itself are quite stable for very large distances.
-This is particularly evident along the last 25 Mpc, where the slices of the tomography are roughly orthogonal with respect to the filament: the extension of the fi lament (roughly 5 Mpc in radius), as well as the position and number of sheets entering it do not vary in a significant way.
+The path lines appear to be not perfectly aligned along the cluster-cluster axis, with the exception of the path between clusters B and D, the closest pair, which has a straight structure.
+In general, by analysing the several bridges present in the simulation it seems that a typical coherence length for the direction of these structures is about \sim 5 Mpc, but it can reach even higher values, as shown in the example in Fig. 2, where we present a tomography of the 40-Mpc-wide region between haloes A and B, made by using 100 equidistant slices.
+From the plots, it is clear that the filament departs from halo A in the lower left-hand corner.
+At distances larger than 10 Mpc, the elongated structure starts to bend in the direction of halo B. Then, it stays approximately parallel to the axis joining the two haloes for more than 25 Mpc, before it merges with cluster B. In different panels of the tomography, it is evident that the filament represents a junction of several sheets present in the cosmic web.
+Although the position of the structures changes along the filament, the tomography clearly shows that the basic properties of the filament itself are quite stable for very large distances.
+This is particularly evident along the last 25 Mpc, where the slices of the tomography are roughly orthogonal with respect to the filament: the extension of the filament (roughly 5 Mpc in radius), as well as the position and number of sheets entering it do not vary in a significant way.